rakheshster/docker-sops/README.md

 This pulls the image from DockerHub, calls it "docker-sops" (the name doesn't matter), mounts the current directory as "/home" in the container (so sops can work on it), mounts the ".gnupg" directory in your home folder into the container (so sops & gnupg can access your keys), and runs the container with the arguments to the function passed to it.
 Simple!

 I invoke this as `docker-sops <whatever>`.
 I could have called the function `sops` but I decided to prefix it with `docker-` in case I install an ARM binary of sops later.
 You could call the function `sops` if you want.

+## DockerHub

+You can find it on DockerHub [here](https://hub.docker.com/repository/docker/rakheshster/sops).